Barclays says it alerted UK to "tax efficient" scheme

-LONDON (Reuters) - Barclays Plc (BARC.L) said any retrospective change to UK tax laws would not have a material impact on its profits and said it alerted the UK government to a “tax efficient” scheme it used, sparking a government clampdown on the tax schemes.
+LONDON, Feb 28 (Reuters) - Barclays Plc said any retrospective change to UK tax laws would not have a material impact on its profits and said it alerted the UK government to a “tax efficient” scheme it used, sparking a government clampdown on the tax schemes.

 “This situation arose when Barclays voluntarily disclosed to HMRC in a spirit of full transparency that it had repurchased some of its debt in a tax efficient manner,” Barclays said in a statement.
 It said it complied “with the letter and spirit of all our obligations” of UK tax law and a voluntary code of practice.